codeguy/php-the-right-way/_posts/09-05-01-Building your Application.md

 web app and can be extended with additional custom tasks, written in PHP.

-[Capistrano](https://github.com/capistrano/capistrano/wiki) is a system for *intermediate-to-advanced programmers* to execute commands in a structured, repeatable way on one or more remote machines.It is pre-configured for deploying Ruby on Rails applications, however people are **successfully deploying PHP systems** with it.
+[Capistrano](https://github.com/capistrano/capistrano/wiki) is a system for *intermediate-to-advanced programmers* to execute commands in a structured, repeatable way on one or more remote machines.
+It is pre-configured for deploying Ruby on Rails applications, however people are **successfully deploying PHP systems** with it.
 Successful use of Capistrano depends on a working knowledge of Ruby and Rake.